Daruvar: History

 In the 15th and 16th centuries, all that changed.
 Expansion of the Ottoman Empire disrupted the steady development, and Turks occupied lands here in 1543.
-The Monastery of St King Ladislaus was degraded, becoming a Turkish defensive post looking into the Krajina, military zone created to protect the Habsburg Empire just west of the city.
+The Monastery of St King Ladislaus was degraded, becoming a Turkish defensive post looking into the Krajina, a military zone created to protect the Habsburg Empire just west of the city.
 Local people fled from Turks.

-Turks were expelled in 1699 and the now ethnically mixed area came under the rule of Vienna in 1745.
-Podborje, Sirač, and Pakrac were bought by count Antun Janković who in 1771 renamed Podborje as Daruvar, (daru = "crane" in Hungarian), after a building of his own called the Crane's castle.
-In 1837 Daruvar was declared a free city by decree of king Ferdinand I. Empty lands were repopulated by people skilled in crafts, trade, and agriculture from around Croatia and beyond.
+In 1699 the Habsburg Empire expelled the Turks.
+The ethnically mixed area came under the rule of Vienna in 1745.
+Podborje, Sirač, and Pakrac were bought by count Antun Janković, who in 1771 renamed Podborje as Daruvar, (daru = "crane" in Hungarian), after a building of his called the Crane's castle.

+In 1837 Daruvar was declared a free city by decree of king Ferdinand I. The monarch's government recruited migrant farmers from southern Bavaria and other areas to repopulate the area and re-establish agriculture in the Danube River valley.
+They also recruited people skilled in crafts and trade.
 Germans, Hungarians, Czechs, Italians (around so called Little Italy), and others were invited to come.
+The government promised that they could practice their own religions (most were Catholic) and languages.

+The DVD "Tvornica pumpi MPD" was founded in Daruvar in 1850.

+The Daruvar Manor was renovated in 1868-1870 under the supervision of the Viennese architect Koenig.

 In the late 19th and early 20th century, Daruvar was part of the Požega County of the Kingdom of Croatia-Slavonia.
 Parts of Daruvar's suburbs were briefly captured by militants from the Serbian Autonomous Oblast of Western Slavonia during the Croatian War of Independence.

 Climate

+Since records began in 1978, the highest temperature recorded at the local weather station at an elevation of 152 m was 40.0 C, on 10 August 2017.
+The coldest temperature was -25.2 C, on 16 January 1963.

 Demographics

 According to the census of 2011, the population of the Daruvar municipality (township) was 11,633.
 In ethnic terms, 61.28% are Croats, 21.36% Czechs, 12.28% Serbs, and 0.98% Hungarians.
 As for the religion, 75.49% are Catholics, 10.23% Orthodox, and 7.62% are agnostics and atheists.

 The Czech population is of significant size having its own newspaper, schools, societies and clubs (Česká beseda or 'Czech word', Jednota or 'Unity' in Czech), and publishing company.
 The entire area (Veliki Zdenci, Grubišno Polje, Končanica), is actually bilingual with Czech being the second official language.
-There are numerous local ethnic festivities celebrating important points in different cultures — youth, harvest etc. with the most interesting and picturesque that of the Czech minority.
+There are numerous local ethnic festivities celebrating important points in different cultures; for example youth meetings, harvest celebrations, as well as events geared toward the city's Czech community and celebration of local Czech culture.